-Voices College-Bound Language Academy at Mount Pleasant evaluated its educational partner engagement opportunities and determined tribes, civil rights organizations, foster youth, and children who are neither present nor served by Voices College-Bound Language Academy at Mount Pleasant.
-Likewise, Voices College-Bound Language Academy at Mount Pleasant teachers and personnel are not represented by a local bargaining unit.
+Voices College-Bound Language Academy at Morgan Hill evaluated its educational partner engagement opportunities and determined tribes, civil rights organizations, and other advocacy groups are not affiliated with our current student population.
+Likewise, Voices College-Bound Language Academy teachers and personnel are not represented by a local bargaining unit.